willroberts2113/movies-api/src/main/resources/spring-i/3-controllers.md

 Notice the fairly heavy use of annotations.
 Spring can be configured in a number of ways, and one of the easiest and most modern ways to do this is with annotations.

 We will be using annotations fairly extensively to configure our application, as opposed to the more traditional (and verbose) approach of XML-based configuration.

 Lets take a look at the annotations above in more detail.

+!!! 🧠
-- `@Controller`: defines that our class is a controller
+  - `@Controller`: defines that our class is a controller.
+Controllers are special classes which Spring knows can listen for requests.
   - `@GetMapping`: defines a method that should be invoked when a GET request is received for the specified URI
   - `@ResponseBody`: tells Spring that whatever is returned from this method should be the body of our response

 ---
 ### `@PathVariable`